+- 1.1.2.
 Norfolk County Council is the Mineral Planning Authority for Norfolk.
 As the Mineral Planning Authority it is responsible for preparing Local Plans for Minerals, including the definition of Mineral Safeguarding Areas (MSAs) and Mineral Consultation Areas (MCAs).
 The adopted Norfolk Minerals and Waste Development Framework contains defined MSAs/MCAs, and mineral safeguarding policy (Policy CS16).
-In Norfolk, the boundaries of Mineral Safeguarding Areas and Mineral Consultation Areas where the same.
-Mineral Safeguarding Areas are those areas where there is an underlying mineral resource which may be of economic interest, which should be protected from unnecessary sterilisation by non-mineral development.

-In Minerals Consultation Areas Norfolk County Council in its capacity as the Mineral Planning Authority must be consulted on relevant planning applications by the Local Planning Authority and its response should be taken into account in the LPA's determination of the planning application.
+In Norfolk, the boundaries of Mineral Safeguarding Areas and Mineral Consultation Areas are the same.
+Mineral Safeguarding Areas are those areas where there is an underlying mineral resource which may be of economic interest, which should be protected from unnecessary sterilisation by non-mineral development. - 1.1.3.
+In Minerals Consultation Areas, Norfolk County Council, in its capacity as the Mineral Planning Authority, must be consulted on relevant planning applications by the Local Planning Authority and its response should be taken into account in the LPA's determination of the planning application. - 1.1.4.
 Sterilisation of mineral resources is the loss of access to those resources due to non-mineral development.
 This means that when permanent development is constructed over mineral resources, a result of this development is that the minerals underneath and close to the development would be unavailable for future generations to extract and use in order to achieve growth.
-As construction also consumes aggregate this results in a depletion of resources elsewhere as well as sterilisation on the site of development.